pleabargain/EnglishHelpsYourCareer/README.md

 I will try to keep these files updated.
 I just lost a lot of work. :(

+## changelog
+2022 jan 6 updated some tooltips and added some categories

 ## mermaid diagrams

 To view, you will need to install: